Choosing a Quality Residential Treatment Program

 - Does the program offer an alumni program and remain in contact with alumni after discharge?

 These questions are all important.
-That said, when at all possible, parents should visit the program prior to making a decision, or at minimum call alumni parents or ask as many professionals in the community about the program.
+That said, when at all possible, parents should at minimum call alumni parents or ask as many professionals in the community about the program.